shrimpcast/shrimpcast/README.md

 Shrimpcast doesn't come with its own built-in media server; instead, it relies on [srs-stack/5.12.21](https://github.com/ossrs/oryx/releases/tag/v5.12.21).

+> [!NOTE]
+> As of v1.2.1, you can pass the flag --restreamer to install [restreamer](https://github.com/datarhei/restreamer) instead of [srs-stack/5.12.21](https://github.com/ossrs/oryx/releases/tag/v5.12.21)

 You can access its panel by visiting {your_domain}:2053.

 If you're using Cloudflare, for RTMP broadcast, you'll need to bypass the domain proxy (but don't worry, it's already configured to allow 1935!) and stream directly to the VPS IP (e.g., rtmp://{your_vps_ip}/live/livestream).